wallarm/gotestwaf/README.md

 Usage: ./gotestwaf [OPTIONS] --url <url>

 Options:
       --addHeader string        An HTTP header to add to requests --blockConnReset          If true, connection resets will be considered as block --blockRegex string       Regex to detect a blocking page with the same HTTP response status code as a not blocked request
       --blockStatusCode int     HTTP status code that WAF uses while blocking requests (default 403) --configPath string       Path to the config file (default "config.yaml") --followCookies           If true, use cookies sent by the server.
 May work only with --maxIdleConns=1 --grpcPort uint16         gRPC port to check
       --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (default 2) --ignoreUnresolved        If true, unresolved test cases will be considered as bypassed (affect score and results) --logFormat string        Set logging format: text, json (default "text") --logLevel string         Logging level: panic, fatal, error, warn, info, debug, trace (default "info") --maxIdleConns int        The maximum number of keep-alive connections (default 2) --maxRedirects int        The maximum number of handling redirects (default 50) --nonBlockedAsPassed      If true, count requests that weren't blocked as passed.
 If false, requests that don't satisfy to PassStatusCode/PassRegExp as blocked
       --openapiFile string      Path to openAPI file
       --passRegex string        Regex to a detect normal (not blocked) web page with the same HTTP status code as a blocked request
       --passStatusCode ints     HTTP response status code that WAF uses while passing requests (default [200,404]) --proxy string            Proxy URL to use
       --quiet                   If true, disable verbose logging
       --randomDelay int         Random delay in ms in addition to the delay between requests (default 400) --renewSession            Renew cookies before each test.
 Should be used with --followCookies flag --reportFormat string     Export report to one of the following formats: none, pdf, html, json (default "pdf") --reportName string       Report file name.
 Supports `time' package template format (default "waf-evaluation-report-2006-January-02-15-04-05")
-      --reportPath string      A directory to store reports (default "reports") --sendDelay int          Delay in ms between requests (default 400) --skipWAFBlockCheck      If true, WAF detection tests will be skipped --testCase string        If set then only this test case will be run --testCasesPath string   Path to a folder with test cases (default "testcases") --testSet string         If set then only this test set's cases will be run --tlsVerify              If true, the received TLS certificate will be verified --url string             URL to check
+      --reportPath string       A directory to store reports (default "reports") --sendDelay int           Delay in ms between requests (default 400) --skipWAFBlockCheck       If true, WAF detection tests will be skipped --skipWafIdentification   Skip WAF identification
+      --testCase string         If set then only this test case will be run --testCasesPath string    Path to a folder with test cases (default "testcases") --testSet string          If set then only this test set's cases will be run --tlsVerify               If true, the received TLS certificate will be verified --url string              URL to check
       --version                 Show GoTestWAF version and exit
       --wafName string          Name of the WAF product (default "generic") --workers int             The number of workers to scan (default 5) --wsURL string            WebSocket URL to check
 ```

 The listed options can be passed to GoTestWAF as follows: